 A Director at J. C. Penney Company (JCPNQ) is Selling Shares

-Yesterday, a Director at J. C. Penney Company (JCPNQ), Ronald Tysoe, sold shares of JCPNQ for $338.3K.
+Yesterday, a Director at J. C. Penney Company (JCPNQ), Craig Owens, sold shares of JCPNQ for $73.94K.

-In addition to Ronald Tysoe, 4 other JCPNQ executives reported Sell trades in the last month.
+In addition to Craig Owens, 6 other JCPNQ executives reported Sell trades in the last month.
+This is Owens’ first transaction since reporting a Sell transaction on CPB back in February 2014

 See today’s analyst top recommended stocks >>